 I ordered the Hawaii Five-Oh, which features smoked turkey, pepper jack cheese, pineapple chutney, bacon, coleslaw and Maui sweet onion potato chips on toasted sourdough.
 It was warmed in a panini press and all I can say is WOW!
 This sandwich was DELICIOUS.
 The flavors blended together perfectly.
 The smokiness of the turkey, the sweetness of the chutney, the creamy freshness of the coleslaw and the crunch of the potato chips just worked together so well!
 Each bite was an absolute delight.
 I have a new favorite sandwich.

 I ordered it with a cup of soup, which was served in a mug.
-They have three homemade soups every day.
+They have two or three homemade soups every day.
 I chose the the Baked Potato.
 It was decent, but didn’t knock my socks off.
 It featured chunks of potato that I could tell were hand peeled.
 It just kind of paled compared with flavorfulness of the sandwich.
 I guess in a way it was a decent balance for it though.

 Being a big fan of hoagies from my school days (when done well a hoagie can be pure delight), I ordered The U-Boat, which features Bavarian ham, smoked turkey, Genoa salami, all beef bologna, Monterey jack cheese, lettuce, tomato, pepper rings and Italian dressing on a hoagie roll, to eat later that night.
 The hoagie did not disappoint.
 The bread was soft, the meat was fresh and the Italian dressing dripped from the sandwich, which I always view as a sign of a good sub.
 I hate subs where you can barely taste the dressing.
 I ordered it with a side of “potato chippers” – homemade kettle chips that are seasoned and served with a Ranch dipping sauce.
 The Ranch dressing was necessary, because the pepper seasoning was intense but good.